AkyshBaymuhammedov/codeartifact_migrate_artifacts/README.md

 # CodeArtifact package migration script

-Python script which can be used to copy artifacts (cross-region/same-region) between CodeArtifact repositories.
+Can be used to copy artifacts (cross-region/same-region) between CodeArtifact repositories.
 Repositories can be in different or same region, domain, domain owner.

 # Prerequisities